 The file can be non-active in terms of monitoring i.e., a child is no longer CiC, subject to a child protection plan.
-If future concerns then arise, it can be reactivated and indicated as such on the front sheet and on any chronology as new information arises.
+If future concerns then arise, it can be reactivated as new information arises.

-If the child moves to another school, the file will be securely sent or taken to a DSL at the new establishment/school within 5 days and a written receipt will be obtained.
+If the child moves to another school, the file will be securely sent or taken, to a DSL at the new establishment/school within 5 days and a written receipt will be obtained.
 There will be a timely liaison between each school's DSL, and if necessary, a face-to-face meeting, to ensure a smooth and safe transition for the child.
 We will retain a copy of the chronology to evidence actions, in accordance with record retention guidance.